Tamara Munzner Biography

 Medium Bio:

 Tamara Munzner is a Professor of Computer Science at the University of British Columbia.
 She holds a PhD from Stanford, has been active in the visualization field for over 30 years, and has published over 80 papers.
-Her longstanding engagement with the IEEE VGTC community includes service as InfoVis and EuroVis Papers Co-Chair, and chair of the VIS Restructuring Committee, the VIS Executive Committee, and the InfoVis Steering Committee.
+Her longstanding engagement with the IEEE VGTC community includes service as InfoVis, EuroVis, and VIS Papers Co-Chair, and chair of the VIS Restructuring Committee, the VIS Executive Committee, and the InfoVis Steering Committee.
 She published the book "Visualization Analysis and Design" in 2014 as the first in the AK Peters Visualization Series (CRC/Routledge), and continues as series editor.
-She received the IEEE VGTC Visualization Technical Achievement Award in 2015.
+She received the IEEE VGTC Visualization Technical Achievement Award and is an IEEE Fellow.

 Prior to UBC, she worked as a research scientist at the Compaq Systems Research Center in California and as technical staff at The Geometry Center at the University of Minnesota.
 She and her group have released over 25 software packages as open source.
 She has consulted for or collaborated with many companies including Agilent, AT&T Labs, Google, Microsoft, Mobify, Silicon Graphics, Tableau, Uber, and early-stage startups.
 She serves on the advisory boards for the Data Visualization Society and Data Literacy LLC.
 She has worked on problem-driven visualization in many domains including genomics, computational linguistics, web log analysis, and journalism.
 Her technique-driven visualization interests include graph drawing and dimensionality reduction.
 Her evaluation interests include controlled experiments in a laboratory setting and qualitative studies in the field.